EnergeticPixels/boilerplate/README.md

 ## Development Methodology:
 * Just the basics.
 * Each project started from this boilerplate will need to modify these settings ever so slightly depending on that project's specific needs.
+* I have added testing frameworks and nodemon/pm2 to the package.json as I know all of these will be used no matter if I am developing front-end or back-end applications.

 ## Accolades
 - Alex Modovan. (https://medium.freecodecamp.org/adding-some-air-to-the-airbnb-style-guide-3df40e31c57a) Improvement on AirBnB eslint styleguide.